-a.
+- a.
 List recommendations, project future trends, personnel and equipment needs, as well as continuing and new goals.
-Describe activities to achieve these goals, timelines to complete these goals, and measures for evaluating success in achieving them.

-Goal 1: Complete conversion of all CHD courses to ZTC by Summer, 2028.

-- o Complete CHD 145 and CHD 135 OER class by Summer, 2025. - Adapt or develop OER materials for CHD 205, 215 and 216, and for CHD 250 and 251 by Summer, 2027. - Adapt or develop OER materials for CHD 130 and 131 by Summer, 2028.

-Goal 2: Create and maintain a pool of qualified adjunct instructors to assist in teaching classes, by Fall, 2025.

-o Advertise, interview, hire and onboard qualified candidates by Spring, 2025; assign classes.

-Goal 3: Achieve POCR certification of all online CHD courses by Spring, 2028.

-- o Become a POCR certified campus. - o Adapt online courses to meet POCR standards; evaluate for badging. - o Advertise CHD courses on California Virtual Campus listings.

-Goal 4: Increase student success rates in all classes to meet or exceed the established 70% benchmark.
+Describe activities to achieve these goals, timelines to complete these goals, and measures for evaluating success in achieving them. - Goal 1: Create and maintain a pool of qualified adjunct instructors to assist in teaching classes, by Fall, 2025. - Advertise, interview, hire and onboard qualified candidates by Spring, 2025; assign classes. - Goal 2: Achieve POCR certification of all online CHD courses by Spring, 2028. - o Become a POCR certified campus. - o Adapt online courses to meet POCR standards; evaluate for badging. - o Advertise CHD courses on California Virtual Campus listings. - Goal 3: Increase student success rates in all classes to meet or exceed the established 70% benchmark. - o Analyze data from those classes in which less than an average of 70% students are successful.

-- o Analyze data from those classes in which less than an average of 70% students are successful. - Make changes in assignments or policies, as warranted, while maintaining the rigor of the courses. - CHD 101 Reformulate major assignments. - CHD 103 Reformulate major assignments. - CHD 135 Re-design and update course content and assignments. - CHD 250 Re-design and update course content and assignments.
+- Make changes in assignments or policies, as warranted, while maintaining the rigor of the courses. - CHD 101 Reformulate major assignments - CHD 103 Reformulate major assignments - CHD 135 Re-design and update course content and assignments. - CHD 250 Re-design and update course content and assignments.